-An arthroscopic procedure performed to to repair tears in specific parts of the meniscus.
+An arthroscopic procedure performed to repair tears in specific parts of the meniscus.
 Two small incisions are made on the front of the knee.
 An arthroscopic camera and instruments are used to identify the tear and ensure it is amenable to repair.
 A meniscal repair device is used to pass suture through the torn meniscus and secure it outside the joint capsule with a plastic or absorbable anchor.
 The other end of the suture is passed through the meniscus to close the defect caused by the tear and secured outside the capsule with another anchor.
 The suture can then be tightened inside the knee to ensure the defect is closed and secure.
 The number of sutures placed will be determined by the size of the tear.

-Common Questions about All-Inside Meniscus Repair
+Common Questions About All-Inside Meniscus Repair

 What is meniscus repair?

 Meniscus repair is the sewing together of torn meniscal tissue.

 In a young patient when the tear is in a simple configuration (a uni-directional tear), is acute, and is in the more vascular red-white or red-red zones of the knee it should be repaired.
 If it is a complex tear (multi-directional, degenerative tear, flap tear, or tear in the white non-vascular zone then it should be removed and not repaired.

 All-inside meniscus repair is performed arthroscopically by placing sutures inside the knee to repair the meniscus.
 The sutures are anchored behind the knee capsule with the suturing device and self-tensioned without any knots need to be tied.
 No accessory incision are made outside the knee and thus it is considered "all-inside" the knee.

 Who is the best candidate for All-Inside meniscus repair?